Midburn/burner-games/README2.0.md

 ## Product: Games Rules

-1. Each midburn profile will have to pass the game before purchasing a midburn event ticket or while transferring the ticket to a different profile (with the exception of manual admin intervention).
+1. Each midburn profile will get a link to the game upon getting the mail with their purchased midburn ticket.
-1. Participants will be presented with 10 random questions.
+1. In order to win, participants will have to pass 5 different topics/"categories" (randomly out of 10+ possible options), each one is comprised of a series of 5-10 questions.
+2.
 1. The questions will be in different difficulty levels.
 The initial 3 questions will be easy questions.
 1. Questions are skippable.
 1. While playing, wrong answers will show the participant the correct answer and will move forward.